 - update and maintain the company's (or LLP's) statutory registers

 - retain the company seal (if there is one), share certificates, letters of allotment, the Memorandum and Articles of Association, and the Certificate of Incorporation

 - arrange and provide notice for company meetings and directors' meetings

+A company secretary plays a pivotal role in the governance and administration of a company (or LLP).
 The company secretary, as an officer of the company, is liable, together with the company's directors, for default fines and other penalties provided by the Companies Acts and imposed by the Registrar at Companies House.

 Note: There is no longer a legal requirement for a private company to have a Company Secretary.
 However, if there is no company secretary the directors will be required to ensure that the company complies with the Companies Acts.